schmiddr/aws-lambda-ddns-function/README.md

 ```
 aws events put-rule --event-pattern "{\"source\":[\"aws.ec2\"],\"detail-type\":[\"EC2 Instance State-change Notification\"],\"detail\":{\"state\":[\"running\",\"shutting-down\",\"stopped\"]}}" --state ENABLED --name ec2_lambda_ddns_rule
 ```
 The output of the command returns the ARN to the newly created CloudWatch Events rule, named **ec2\_lambda\_ddns\_rule**.
-Save the ARN, as you need it to associate the rule with the Lambda function and to set the appropriate Lambda permissions.
+Save the ARN, as you will need it to associate the rule with the Lambda function and to set the appropriate Lambda permissions.

 Next, set the target of the rule to the Lambda function.
 Note that the **--targets** input parameter requires that you include a unique identifier for the **Id** target.
 You also need to update the command to use the ARN of the Lambda function that you created previously.
 ```